MervePolat977/PavelsisInternshipLabview/README.md

 # PavelsisInternshipLabview
-This repository was created to file the projects done during Pavelsis Internship
+This repository was created to file the projects done during Pavelsis Internship by Merve Polat (Software Enigneer Intern)